 - Back for the Finale: In addition to Andrew making his second of two guest appearances in the final season, we get one last appearance of Darla and Drusilla via flashback.

 - Back-to-Back Badasses: Angel and Spike in the bar brawl.
 Parodied, as they end up hitting each other.

 - Badass Boast: On being confronted by men with crossbows, Angelus threatens to snatch the arrows out of the air and spend the next fortnight sticking them where the sun doesn't shine.
 The bowmen rush off.
 Subverted when an admiring William asks if he could really do that; Angelus replies, "I don't know.
 I've never tried."

-- Bait-and-Switch: Spike and Angel portray the Immortal as an Ultimate Evil who's threatening Buffy's life — turns out all he's ever done is shag their women, foil their Evil Plans and make them look stupid.
+- Bait-and-Switch: Spike and Angel portray the Immortal as an ultimate evil being who's threatening Buffy's life — turns out all he's ever done is shag their women, foil their Evil Plans and make them look stupid.